medic/cht-core/docs/install/index.md

 ## Install Kujua

-Since Kujua is just a CouchApp the easiest way to install it by replicating from another instance of CouchDB.
+Since Kujua is just a CouchApp the easiest way to install is by replicating from another instance of CouchDB.

 ### Step 1: Replicate